Performance Art: 8 Famous and Influential Women

 6. Carolee Schneemann

-Interior Scroll by Carolee Schneemann, 1975, via Tate, London
+Details of Interior Scroll by Carolee Schneeman

 The performance Interior Scroll (1975) was also considered shocking, especially by her contemporaries: In this performance, Carolee Schneemann stood naked on a long table in front of a predominantly female audience and read from a book.
 Later she removed the apron and slowly drew a narrow scroll of paper from her vagina, reading aloud from it.
 The documentary photo of the performance shown here shows exactly this moment.
-The text on the sides of the image is the text that was on the strip of paper the artist pulled out of her vagina.
+The text on the side of the image is the text was on the strip of paper the artist pulled out of her vagina.

-7. Hannah Wilke
+8. Hannah Wilke

 through the looking glass hannah wilke